Easy Homemade Recipes

 • Icing Sugar

-See recipe card for exact amounts.
+See recipe card for exact amounts and instructions.

-How to Make Soft Amaretti
+How to Make Amaretti Cookies like and Italian Nonna

 Preheat oven to 300 degrees.
 Line two trays with parchment paper.
 Using a food processor to grind 2 cups of whole almonds. (or use 2 ½ cups of already ground almonds).